joeybrown-sf/rfcs/text/0000-artifact-hub-integration.md

 `pack buildpack` commands.
 If this flag is set to `artifacthub`, `pack` will utilize ArtifactHub.io.
 For instance, the `pack buildpack register` command will call the ArtifactHub.io API.

-From month 0-12, the flag will default to `cnb` and users will be warned about the upcoming behavior changes.
+From month 0-6, the flag will default to `legacy` and users will be warned about the upcoming behavior changes.

-From month 12-18, the flag will default to `artifacthub`.
-On failures, users will be warned about the changes, and they will be able to set the flag to `cnb` for a period of time.
+From month 6-18, the flag will default to `artifacthub`.
+On failures, users will be warned about the changes, and they will be able to set the flag to `legacy` for a period of time.

 After month 18, the flag will be deprecated and the only behavior will be the `artifacthub` schema behavior.

 ### Requirement 7 - Terminate the buildpacks registry service

-From month 0-12, there will be only additive changes to the registry service.
-It will maintain full backwards compatibility for 12 months.
+From month 0-6, there will be only additive changes to the registry service.
+It will maintain full backwards compatibility for 6 months.

-From month 12-18, the registry service will be read-only.
-No buildpacks will be able to publish to the registry service after 12 months, but it will still serve `GET` requests so that `pack` does not break.
+From month 6-18, the registry service will be read-only.
+No buildpacks will be able to publish to the registry service after 6 months, but it will still serve `GET` requests so that `pack` does not break.

 After month 18, the registry service will be terminated.
 At this point, ArtifactHub.io will be the official source for buildpacks.